How to Market a Service: 12 Service Marketing Tips For 2024

 Creating strategies to market your services to customers is a whole different ball game in the service industry.
 The way you attract and retain your target customer is completely different for a service business.

 The obvious difference between product and service marketing is that products are tangible, and services are intangible.
 And like we said, with a service you're selling the experience.

 As mentioned above, trust is one of the main building blocks of service marketing.
-When marketing a product, your main selling point is the product itself.
+When you're marketing a product, your main selling point is the product itself.
 People can see or even feel the product, read its legal assurances, go through its features, or ask for a demo.
-When marketing a service, all you have is… words.
-The best way to create trust then is by using other people’s words about you.

 Customer testimonials are the best way to generate trust, and in the case of service marketing, the more, the merrier.
 Try to get customers that are as similar to the audience you are targeting, a.k.a your buyer persona.
 People tend to believe and empathize with people similar to them.